Background

 }

-// Convert the RGB values to integers and limit the values to between 0 and 255
+// Convert RGB values to integers and limit them to the range 0 to 255

 r = Math.round(r * 255);